rollkit/docs/tutorials/rollup-starter.md

 # Rollup Starter

 This is the first-stop for developers building on Rollkit.
+In this tutorial, you will learn how to build a Rollkit rollup that uses a local Celestia devnet for consensus and data availability.

 ## Prerequisites